OpenGenus/cosmos/guides/installation_guides/c++/mac/README.md

   You can get Codeblocks from the Official Site: http://www.codeblocks.org/downloads.
 Click on **Download the binary release** <br><br>
   <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/1.png"> <br><br>

-  1.Install the downloaded Zip file into the Applications folder.<br><br>
+  1. Install the downloaded Zip file into the Applications folder.<br><br>
      <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/2.png"> <br><br>
   2. If you have never installed an application from a third-party site, you may need to execute some extra steps to override the security.<br><br>
      <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/3.png"><br><br>
   3. In your System Preferences, you’ll find the option to override this security.
 Click on Security and Privacy.<br><br>
      <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/4.png"> <br> <br>
   4. The window will automatically show you the applications that were blocked from installing.
 Click on Open Anyway to resume installing Code Blocks.<br><br>
      <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/5.png"> <br> <br>
   5. Two-level authentication.
 Your Mac will ensure whether you want to open it or not.
 Click Open.<br><br>
      <img src="https://github.com/Nidakhan786/hello-world/blob/master/images/6.png"> <br> <br>